josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🧬_distributed_complicity_in_modern_warfare.md

 ---

-## 🛰️ “Just observing” is not neutral
+## 🛰️ “Just Observing” Is Not Neutral
 ISR, intelligence analysis, and surveillance are often framed as:

 - passive,